sonata-project/SonataAdminBundle/docs/reference/action_list.rst

   than `[0] => 'Value'`; useful when a getter is not enough).
   Notice: works with string-like types (string, text, html)
-- ``associated_property`` (o): property path to retrieve the "string" representation of the collection element, or a closure with the element as argument and return a string.
+- ``associated_property`` (o): property path to retrieve the "string" representation of the collection element
 - ``sort_field_mapping`` (o): property of the collection element to sort on.
 - ``identifier`` (o): if set to true a link appears on the value to edit the element